JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7914 days**.

-And here is a just a random fact -  **The first TV commercial advertisement was by the Bulova Watch company on July 1, 1941.
-The watch company paid $9.00 for an announcement that was 10 seconds long**.
+And here is a just a random fact -  **Rats can survive up to 14 days without any food**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)